 prepared to share your knowledge, and turn your interests into dynamo stuff

 to use with the kids during the week.

-Our program runs like
+Our program runs most of

 We always hire more

 staff for our Spring season, there will be openings beginning in

 February, March and April and ending in mid-June.
 There is the option for some staff to find employment with Nature's Classroom's two summer programs: Life-TECH Ventures in Charlton, MA and Adventure Camp in Hancock, NH.
 Our host organizations hire our staff for their

 summer programs as well.

 conditions at Nature's Classroom are probably different from any you

 live, work and play closely together.
 Our personal relationships affect our professional relationship, and vice versa.
 You will be closer to your co-workers than almost any other job that you've had.
 Most of the time, this is a huge benefit.
 It can be a challenge as well.
 While living at Nature's Classroom, be